chat-sdk/docs/README.md

 }
 ```

 So now, lets see what happens.
-When the app requests the profile view from the **interface manager**, the **interface manager** will ask it's adapter to provide the view.
+When the app requests the profile view from the **interface manager**, the **interface manager** will ask its adapter to provide the view.
 Since we replaced the standard adapter with a custom version, the **getProfile** method that you just created will be called.
 It will return your customized profile view which will be used by the Chat SDK.

 This method may seem a little more complex to setup initially, but it's more convenient in the long term.
 It means that you don't need to make any modifications to the Chat SDK library and updates can be installed without worrying about losing your changes.

-## Interacting Chat SDK from a server
+## Modifying the database from your server

-In some cases it is useful to be
+In some cases it may be necessary to access the Firebase database directly from your server.
+To do this, you can use the [Firebase Admin SDK](https://firebase.google.com/docs/auth/admin/).